Skip to content

 2. Search for your repo to deploy in the search bar and select it

-3. Choose any name
+3. Choose a name for your deployment

-4. In the LangGraph API config file field, enter the path to your langgraph.json file (which in this case is just langgraph.json)
+5. In the LangGraph API config file field, enter the path to your langgraph.json file (which in this case is just langgraph.json)

 Hit Submit and your application will start deploying!